DenisShag/hexlet-git/INFO.md

-git is awesome
+git is awesome experiment with amed
-experiment with amend
-new data